For our patients and our community

 Our new hospital is under construction.
 The important foundation work is nearly complete, and things are progressing quickly above the ground.
 Questions?
 Email [email protected].

-MetroHealth has begun planning for a new hospital and reimagined main campus.
-It will be LEED-certified, and the first EcoDistrict anchored by a health care system in the U.S. Read on for more information about this ambitious community revitalization project.
+MetroHealth has begun construction on The MetroHealth Glick Center and reimagined main campus.
+The new 11-floor hospital will be LEED certified, and the campus will sit in the first EcoDistrict anchored by a health care system in the U.S. Read on for more information about this ambitious community revitalization project.

 Senior Vice President, Campus Transformation